admazzola/web3keypass-docs/index.md

 =======================================
 For the purposes of this documentation:

- A 'keypass creator' is someone who defines a new keypass and sells it to other users for Ether.
+ A 'keypass creator' is someone who defines a new keypass and sells 'keypass tokens' to other users for Ether.

  A 'keypass user' is someone who purchases a keypass token from a 'keypass creator' so that they can experience additional access from the creator's web services (websites, apps, games, etc.)